-The preferred share ETF aims to provide its investors with the exposure to performances of a diversified portfolio, primarily those of Canadian preferred stocks.
-This ETF’s ideal portfolio includes Canadian preferred shares, which promised to provide investors with a combination of regular income and a long-term capital growth potential.
+The preferred share ETF aims to provide its investors with exposure to performances of a diversified portfolio, primarily those of Canadian preferred stocks.
+This ETF’s ideal portfolio includes Canadian preferred shares, which promise to provide investors with a combination of regular income and a long-term capital growth potential.

-They also potentially hold preferred shares issued by Canadian companies that are: not reset-preferred shares, those fixed-income securities issued by Canadian companies or governments, common stocks which are dividend-paying from Canadian issuers, and US-issued preferred shares along with other Canadian ETFs.
+They also potentially hold preferred shares issued by Canadian companies that are not reset-preferred shares, those fixed-income securities issued by Canadian companies, Canadian stocks with DRIP or governments, common stocks which are dividend-paying from Canadian issuers, and US-issued preferred shares along with other Canadian ETFs.

 BMO Laddered Preferred Share Index ETF